georgitinchev/cs-practice-hub/README.md

 ## Notes

-This is a private repository intended for personal learning.
+This is a repository intended for personal learning.
 All solutions reflect my own work and problem-solving process.